dchenhe/dchenhe.github.io/index.md

 Inventors: Zhongfeng Wang, Keli Xie, **Dongchen He**, Jiaxin Zhuang, Siyuan Lu

 # News
+[Nov 2024] RhoDesign is published by Nature Computational Science [IF = 18.6].
+Many thanks for all collaborators!
+[June 2024] RiboDiffusion is accepted by ISMB
 [Nov 2022] I decide to pursue my Ph.D. degree in the department of Computer Science and Engineering of CUHK under the supervision of [Prof. LI Yu](https://liyu95.com/).

 [Aug 2022] Our paper about dialogue summarization has been accepted by [COLING-2022](https://coling2022.org/).
 Congratulations!